 For the unlucky ones that end up in the circuses, they are always in for a wide awakening.
 The process of training an animal is a long and brutal one.

-It gets even worse for the animal if the trainer is impatient, the poor beast will have to endure beatings over commands they don’t understand.
-Here is an example of just how harsh it can get when an animal is being trained to perform tricks.
+It gets even worse for the animal if the trainer is impatient.
+The poor beast will endure beatings over commands they don’t understand.
+Here is an example of how harsh it can get when an animal is trained to perform tricks.

 The statistics on the number of big cats alone that have died in captivity between 1990 and 2021 is 126.
 And this is not a definite number of victims; there is probably a good number that hasn’t been documented.